 Interpretations on who is "Neurodivergent"

 👉Since “Neurodiversity” is not an exact science, and the debate over its definition is ongoing, there is a lot of confusion as to who belongs to the neurodivergent group, and who does not.
-Judy Singers interpretation, is the correct one, which looks most like the ‘wide scope’ variant.
-As a foundation, we adhere to the definition of Kassiane Asumasu of neurodivergent, but we see 3 main interpretations in the broad field of opinions in ‘who is considered neurodivergent’.
+Judy Singers interpretation, is the correct one, which looks most like the ‘wide scope’ variant, this is the definition we use as an organization.
+As a foundation, we also adhere to the definition of Kassiane Asumasu of neurodivergent, but we see 3 main interpretations in the broad field of opinions in ‘who is considered neurodivergent’.

 The main branches, as we witness them currently, are:

 – Traditional perspective = ND is ASD+ADHD+DYS+TOURETTE only.

 – Born ND perspective = All neurocognitive variances the individual is born with.
 This excludes ‘depression’, and other neurocognitive functioning that is acquiered, as a result of life events.
 It includes all lesser known “neurodivergencies” like giftedness.

 Wide ND Scope = All individuals with neurocognitive functioning that does not fit the societal dominant standard, regardless of whether its ‘born’ of ‘acquiered as a result of life events’.
 This includes neurocognitive functioning as a result from a physical ability, like “acquired brain injury”.